Willphillips96/Home-SIEM-Lab/README.md

 - Configured and conducted vulnerability scans using Nessus to identify and assess security weaknesses in a virtual environment.
 - Disabled the firewall to intentionally expose the VM, demonstrating its visibility and risk factors during a vulnerability scan.
-- Ability to generate and recognize attack signatures and patterns.
+- Performing routine scans can elimanate a large amount of risk.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used